Skip to contents

 data_summary <- atl_res_patch_summary(data)

-# duration in minutes
+# standardise duration to minutes

 data_summary[, duration := duration / 60]

-# merge desired summary columns to data
+# merge desired summary columns with original data table

 data[data_summary, on = c("tag", "patch"), `:=`(